Absolute continuity of self-similar measures on the plane: Introduction and main results

-As explained at the end of the next subsection, the methods of our work do not extend to dimensions higher that two.
+As explained at the end of the next subsection, the methods of our work do not extend to dimensions higher than two.
 Let us note, however, that using a different approach, Lindenstrauss and Varj\'u \cite[Theorem 1.3]{LindenstraussVarju} were able to prove absolute continuity for many self-similar measures with contraction rate close enough to one.
-More precisely, they proved that for $d \geq 3$, if $U_1, \ldots, U_k \in SO(d)$ and a probability vector $\bp = (p_1, \ldots, p_k)$ are such that the transfer operator $f \mapsto \sum \limits_{j=1}^k p_j f \circ U_j$ has a spectral gap on $L^2(SO(d))$, then there exists $0 < \overline{r} < 1$ such that for all $r_1, \ldots r_k \in (\ov{r}, 1)$ and every $t_1, \ldots, t_k \in \R^d$, the self-similar measure corresponding to the system $\{r_1U_1 + t_1, \ldots, r_kU_k + t_k\}$ with probabilities $\bp$ is absolutely continuous (with a smooth density).
+More precisely, they proved that for $d \geq 3$, if $U_1, \ldots, U_k \in SO(d)$ and a probability vector $\bp = (p_1, \ldots, p_k)$ are such that the transfer operator $f \mapsto \sum \limits_{j=1}^k p_j f \circ U_j$ has a spectral gap on $L^2(SO(d))$, then there exists $0 < \overline{r} < 1$ such that for all $r_1, \ldots r_k \in (\ov{r}, 1)$ and every $t_1, \ldots, t_k \in \R^d$, the self-similar measure corresponding to the system $\{r_1U_1 + t_1, \ldots, r_kU_k + t_k\}$ with probabilities $\bp$ is absolutely continuous (with a smooth density), provided that the maps $r_jU_j + t_j, j = 1, \ldots, k$ do not share a common fixed point.
 As Benoist and de Saxc\'e \cite{BenoistSaxce} established a spectral gap in the case when $U_1, \ldots, U_k$ are matrices with algebraic entries and generating a dense subgroup, absolute continuity follows in this case.

+For completeness, we now discuss some recent work on Fourier decay of fractal measures.
+In \cite{Solomyak21} it was shown that non-homogeneous self-similar measures on the line have power Fourier decay at infinity, outside of a zero Hausdorff dimension set of parameters.
+The proof was based on a multi-parameter version of the Erd\H{o}s-Kahane method.
+However, the power decay obtained there was too weak to imply absolute continuity in any parameter region, and the techniques of that paper are not directly related to the method of \cite{SSS} or the current paper.
+A more classical version of the Erd\H{o}s-Kahane argument was employed in \cite{Solomyak22} to show that typical {\em non-self-similar, homogeneous} self-affine measures in $\R^d$ have power Fourier decay as well.

+In a broader area of fractal measures and their Fourier decay, breakthrough results were very recently obtained by Algom, Rodriguez Hertz, Wang \cite{ARW23} and Baker, Sahlsten \cite{BaSa23} independently.
+In particular, they showed that a self-conformal measure corresponding to a strictly non-linear sufficiently smooth IFS on the line, has power Fourier decay.
+A detailed discussion of their methods, and of other extensive literature on this topic, is beyond the scope of this introduction, but it is interesting that both papers use a model-method disintegration technique.